Lack of legroom, uncomfortable seats flyers' biggest complaints

-NEW YORK, Feb 27 (Reuters) - A lack of legroom, uncomfortable seats and costly airline fees and prices are the biggest complaints for American air travelers, along with flight delays and long security lines, according to a new survey.
+NEW YORK (Reuters) - A lack of legroom, uncomfortable seats and costly airline fees and prices are the biggest complaints for American air travellers, along with flight delays and long security lines, according to a new survey.

 The poll of more than 2,000 Americans by the travel website TripAdvisor.com also showed that despite the annoyances, more Americans plan to fly domestically and internationally this year compared with 2012.